-- 10.1 Whenever a public meeting is organised by the Council to consider a local issue, all the Members representing the ward or wards affected should, as a matter of course, be invited to attend the meeting.
-Similarly, whenever the Council undertakes any form of consultative exercise on a local issue, the ward Members should be notified at the outset of the exercise. - 10.2 Any requirement to consult with Members on delegated decisions are set out in the "Responsibility for Functions" in Part IV of this Constitution. - 10.3 Further to paragraph 9.2 when a Member refers a planning application for his/her Ward to the Planning Committee for determination, there is an expectation that the Member will attend the Committee meeting to explain their reasons for referral. - 10.4 Officers will seek both to inform and to keep Members informed about any initiative(s) which they are developing.
-However, Members must be aware of the pressures on officers' time and that officers may exercise judgement as to how much information is provided. - 10.5 It is the duty of the Chief Executive and Directors to ensure that all relevant staff are aware of the requirement to keep local Members informed and that the timing of such information allows Members to contribute to the decision making process.
+- 11.1 Whenever a public meeting is organised by the Council to consider a local issue, all the Members representing the ward or wards affected should, as a matter of course, be invited to attend the meeting.
+Similarly, whenever the Council undertakes any form of consultative exercise on a local issue, the ward Members should be notified at the outset of the exercise. - 11.2 Any requirement to consult with Members on delegated decisions are effecting their Ward are set out in the "Responsibility for Functions" in Part IV of this Constitution. - 11.3 Further to paragraph 10.2 when a Member refers a planning application for his/her Ward to the Planning Committee for determination, there is an expectation that the Member will attend the Committee meeting to explain their reasons for referral. - 11.4 Officers will seek both to inform and to keep Members informed about any initiative(s) which they are developing.
+However, Members must be aware of the pressures on officers' time and that officers may exercise judgement as to how much information is provided. - 11.5 Matters of a complex nature, or with significant implications, such as financial or reputational, will be the subject of an all Member Briefing/Workshop prior to them being considered by the relevant Committee.
+Members are encouraged to attend such briefings and workshops when requested to do so. - 11.6 It is the duty of the Executive Directors to ensure that all relevant staff are aware of the requirement to keep local Members informed and that the timing of such information allows Members to contribute to the decision making process.